johnkary/johnkary.net/_posts/2009-12-01-how-to-upgrade-a-symfony-project-from-1-2-to-1-31-4.md

 Our Symfony core files live in `symfony1_3/lib/vendor/symfony`.
 I had manually installed the core files from a ZIP archive when I started developing the project, so they were not yet using [svn:externals][].

 We will remove the old 1.2 files and install the core files from the central 1.3 repository branch.
 By referencing the 1.3 branch, every time we execute `svn up`, our Symfony core libraries are updated to the newest version.
 This may or may not be the best solution in your case.
-If you do not want your core libraries automatically updated, reference one of Symfony’s [RELEASE tags][].
+If you do not want your core libraries automatically updated, reference one of Symfony's [RELEASE tags][].

 Since the application I developed is not a critical application, I chose to live on the edge and reference the 1.3 branch.